How quickly can Mailgun process my messages? Introducing the rapid fire delivery SLA

 While we can’t expedite how quickly you get your messages to Mailgun or how long it takes inbox providers to deliver your messages into inboxes, we can monitor how efficiently we process your messages and make our initial delivery attempt.

-Rapid Fire gives you the high throughput and available capacity to send up to 1,200,000 messages per minute (72 million per hour) whenever you want.
+Rapid Fire gives you the high velocity delivery and capacity to send up to 15 million messages per hour whenever you want.
 As soon as your email is accepted by Mailgun, we’ll initiate the first delivery attempt, sending 99% of messages in less than five minutes of receipt.

-Whether you need to send 15,000 messages per minute or 1,200,000, we can guarantee that sending rate with the Rapid Fire Throughput SLA.
+Whether you need to send 15,000 messages per hour or 15 million, we can guarantee that sending rate with the Rapid Fire Delivery SLA.
 This means you can get your high-volume emails out to customers at the optimal time without ever worrying about delays in processing.
 And you can enjoy the peace of mind that comes with an SLA-backed commitment.

 In other words, with Rapid Fire, you won’t end up with a situation like this: